 Lignans – These are present in the flaxseed and have been associated with reducing the risk of cardiovascular disease.

-Tocols – These are natural antioxidants some of which have vitamin E activity and are abundant in Huel.
+Tocols – These are natural antioxidants, some of which have vitamin E activity and are abundant in Huel Powders.

 Lycopene – Lycopene is a potent antioxidant and has been shown to support a healthy cardiovascular system and protect cells against oxidative damage that could otherwise lead to poor health.
-The lycopene in Huel is naturally obtained from tomatoes and maize and added as part of our micronutrient blend.
+The lycopene in Huel is synthetically produced and added as part of our micronutrient blend.
 It’s identical to the natural form found in tomatoes and maize.

 Many people include a vitamin or mineral supplement as part of their daily diet; over half of Americans consume supplements daily, with many of these supplements being multi-vitamins.
 Mostly, these are taken once a day as a multivitamin and mineral formula.
 Multivitamin and mineral supplements vary in quality; in many, the form of the micronutrient may not actually be absorbed very well.

-Many people who base their diets around fast food or pre-packaged, convenience foods with poor nutritional value feel that that they're “OK” if they have a vitamin and mineral supplement, assuming this will provide what they’re missing from their unhealthy diet.
+A lot of people who base their diets around fast food or pre-packaged, convenience foods with poor nutritional value feel that that they're “OK” if they have a vitamin and mineral supplement, assuming this will provide what they’re missing from their unhealthy diet.
 However, not only are some of the forms potentially not bioavailable, they’re also depending on taking this once per day.
 Some micronutrients are also not stored very well.
 Consuming a balanced, varied diet including whole foods, would typically mean eating three to four times per day, giving a steady influx of nutrition.
-Consuming Huel as one, or even as two or more meals throughout the day ensures that the body is consistently getting the micronutrient nourishment it needs.

 To share with your friends, log in is required so that we can verify your identity and reward you for successful referrals.Log in to your account If you don't have a store account, you can create on here